 5. Increasing your capacity

-Increased manufacturing or delivery capacity may be another key sign you’re ready to branch out internationally.
-Manufacturing businesses are continually contemplating ways to be more efficient, such as increasing production capacity and reducing costs.
-Sometimes, investments in new technologies and processes result in the ability to produce more products in less time, which has a direct impact on time-to-market and time-to-revenue.
-For companies in this position, exporting makes perfect sense, with potential buyers for their products in hundreds of markets around the world.
+Increased manufacturing or service delivery capacity may be another key sign you’re ready to branch out internationally.
+Manufacturing businesses are continually thinking of ways to be more efficient, like increasing production capacity and reducing costs.
+Sometimes, investments in new technologies and processes result in the ability to produce more products or deliver export services in less time, which has a direct impact on time-to-market and time-to-revenue.
+For companies in this position, exporting makes perfect sense, with potential buyers for their products or services in hundreds of markets around the world.

 In the second blog in this series, I’ll discuss the specific steps you need to follow to build your export plan.